 I inherited the forest two years ago.
 How is the holding period counted?

 In Latvia, inherited property carries over the predecessor's holding period for IIN purposes.
-If a parent owned the forest for 30 years before death, the 60-month rule is automatically satisfied for you.
+If a parent owned the forest for 30 years before death, the 60-month rule is automatically satisfied for the heir.
 The supporting evidence is a ZemesgrÄmata extract showing the ownership history.

 I live in another EU country, the forest is in Latvia.
 Where do I pay tax?

-Legally, no. The calculation runs on a single 12-month rolling basis aggregating all transactions of one person.
-Structuring transactions to avoid registration is grounds for VID to assess underpaid tax and impose penalties.
-If you have two ā¬30,000 deals in the same year, registration becomes mandatory from the second deal.
+Legally, no. The calculation runs on a single 12-month rolling basis, aggregating all transactions of one person.
+Structuring deals to avoid registration is grounds for VID to assess underpaid tax and impose penalties.
+With two ā¬30,000 deals in the same year, registration is mandatory from the second transaction.

 Which is more profitable: selling a cirsma or selling the whole cadastre with the land?